ansible/ansible/docs/docsite/rst/user_guide/playbooks_environment.rst

 .. note::
    ``environment:`` does not affect Ansible itself, ONLY the context of the specific task action and this does not include
-    Ansible's own configuration settings nor the execution of any other plugins, including lookups, filters, ... .
+    Ansible's own configuration settings nor the execution of any other plugins, including lookups, filters, and so on.

 The environment can also be stored in a variable, and accessed like so::